kenjennings/Atari-Breakout76/README01AssetEstimation.md

 The area of the Bricks is 318 pixels wide.
 Scaled to the Atari color clocks this is 97.712 pixels wide which works out to 6.97948 color clocks per brick including one color clock for the gap between bricks.
 Rounding up makes 7 color clocks per Brick.
 So, a total of 98 pixels, less one for the unneeded gap after the last Brick is 97 color clocks.

-Side bar...
-14 is such a weird number in computing terms.
+**Side bar...** 14 is such a weird number in computing terms.
 Considering the discrete electronics nature of the game construction it would seem more sensible for there to be a base 2 number of bricks -- such as 16 bricks, not 14.
-I can only theorize that the two missing bricks actually (or electronically?) represent the left and right borders.
+I can only theorize the left and right borders actually (or electronically) represent the two missing bricks.

 **PADDLE**: